juriad/advent2022/README.md

 - Cool - school course, does not exists
 - eC - almost no documentation
 - ParaSail - could not figure out standard library (input)
+- Tea - archived; does not have documentation